episerver/Foundation-docs/Foundation.Commerce/Page Types/Subscription History Page.md

 ## Property List
-**Note**: This page type cannot be edited in the **All properties** view.<!--The following property list includes properties that are unique to this content type.
-For a list of global properties, view our [*Common Page  Properties*](./Common%20Page%20Properties.md) list.-->
+**Note**: This page type's content is currently not editable.<!--The following property list includes properties that are unique to this content type.
+For a list of global properties, view our [*Common Page  Properties*](../../Common%20Page%20Properties.md) list.-->

 <!--Display Name *(Name in code)* | Type | Property Description
 --------------|------|---------------